data-gymnasia/courses/content/linear-algebra/content.md

 ---
 > id: step-9

-The fundamental vector operations are
+The fundamental vector operations are:

 1. **Vector addition** (addition of two vectors), and
 2. **Scalar multiplication** (multiplication of a real number and a vector).